 - Free tier available.
 Get started without any upfront costs

-What makes Hyperping different from other OpsGenie alternatives: it replaces not just OpsGenie, but also the separate monitoring tool you were piping into OpsGenie (Pingdom, Datadog Synthetics, UptimeRobot).
+What makes Hyperping different from other OpsGenie alternatives: it replaces OpsGenie and the separate monitoring tool you were piping into OpsGenie (Pingdom, Datadog Synthetics, UptimeRobot).
 That's two or three tools consolidated into one.

 Pricing: Starting at $24/mo (Essential), with Pro at $74/mo including browser checks, on-call, and incident management.
 Compare pricing details.